Monikaayyalusamy/genai-stable-diffusion-gradio/README.md

 To design and deploy a prototype application for image generation utilizing the Stable Diffusion model, integrated with the Gradio UI framework for interactive user engagement and evaluation.

 ### PROBLEM STATEMENT:

-The problem is to develop a prototype that generates high-quality images from text prompts using the Stable Diffusion model.
-It should include an interactive, user-friendly interface built with Gradio for real-time input and output.
-The goal is to create a seamless and engaging user experience for text-to-image generation.
+The objective of this experiment is to develop a prototype text-to-image generation system using the Stable Diffusion model and the Gradio framework.
+The system should accept natural language prompts from users and generate corresponding high-quality images through a deep learning-based diffusion model.
+An interactive and user-friendly interface must be provided to enable real-time image generation, customization of generation parameters, and visualization of results.
+The prototype aims to demonstrate the practical application of generative AI techniques in converting textual descriptions into realistic visual content while ensuring usability, efficiency, and scalability.

 ### DESIGN STEPS: